anvilistas/anvil-extras/docs/guides/modules/utils.rst

 Wait for writeback
 ------------------
-Using ``wait_for_writeback`` as a decorator prevents a function executing before any queued writebacks have completed.
+Using ``wait_for_writeback`` as a decorator prevents a function from executing before any queued writebacks have been completed.

 This is particularly useful if you have a form with text fields.
-Race condidtions can occur between a text field writing back to an item and a click event that uses the item.
+Race conditions can occur between a text field writing back to an item and a click event that uses the item.

 To use ``wait_for_writeback``, import the decorator and apply it to a function, usually an event_handler: